Samuel Gridley Howe: Antislavery activities

 In October 1854, with the help of Capt.
 Austin Bearse and his brother, Howe rescued an escaped slave who had entered Boston Harbor from Jacksonville, Florida, as a stowaway aboard the brig Cameo.
 Violating the Fugitive Slave Act, the Boston Vigilance Committee helped the man evade slave-catchers and reach freedom.

 In 1863 during the American Civil War, Howe was appointed to the American Freedmen's Inquiry Commission, and traveled both to the Deep South and to Canada to investigate the condition of emancipated slaves.
 Freedmen in Canada had often reached it via the Underground Railroad.
 Life in Canada wasn't free from the bigotry that Freedmen and women rewrote for the northern states as well as the South, but Howe found that their lives as free people were much improved.
 He noted that they were enfranchised and their rights protected by the government.
 They could earn a living, marry, and attend school and church out of reach of slave-catchers.
 He published an account of his interviews and experiences, The Refugees from Slavery in Canada West (1864).
 He submitted his report to the Secretary of War, and it became part of the commission's material for Congress.
 It contributed to passage of the law establishing the Freedmen's Bureau, considered needed to aid the Southern freedmen in transition.

 Civil War and Reconstruction

-During the Civil War, Howe was one of the directors of the Sanitary Commission.
+During the American Civil War, Howe was one of the directors of the Sanitary Commission.
 Its goal was to raise funds to improve hygiene standards and prevent outbreaks of disease at Union camps.
 Because of the lack of sanitation, camps were breeding grounds for such illnesses as dysentery, typhoid, and malaria.
 In addition, the Commission provided supplies and medical services to troops.

 At the close of the Civil War, Howe began to work with the Freedmen's Bureau.
 This extended his work as an abolitionist.
 The Freedmen's Bureau was to help house, feed, clothe, educate, and provide medical care to newly-freed slaves in the South after the Civil War.
 In some instances, Bureau staff helped freedmen to locate and reunite with relatives who had either fled north or who had been sold away during slavery.